azkiflay/ansible/README.md

 Instructions to install Ansible in other major operating systems are available [here](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html).

 # How Ansible Workflow
-* Uses *SSH* to connect to a host or groups of hosts.
+* Ansible controller uses *SSH* to connect to a host or groups of hosts.
-* Ansible controller effects changes to the hosts using ad-hoc commands or using an inventory file.
+* The controller makes changes to host(s) using ad-hoc commands or using an inventory file.
-* Transfers one or more Ansible modules to its target host(s).
+* Transfers one or more Ansible modules to host(s).
-* Executes the module(s) at the remote target host(s).
+* Executes the module(s) at the host(s).

 # Configuring SSH